Large-Scale Poloidal Magnetic Field Dynamo Leads to Powerful Jets in GRMHD Simulations of Black Hole Accretion with Toroidal Field: Acknowledgments

 \section{Acknowledgments}

-We thank Pallavi Bhat for discussions.
-This research was made possible by NSF PRAC awards no.~1615281 and OAC-1811605 at the Blue Waters computing project.
+We thank P.~Bhat and P.~Dhang for discussions.
+This research was enabled by NSF PRAC awards 1615281, OAC-1811605 at the Blue Waters computing project (for the \hammer{} simulation) and by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center (for the \harm{} simulation).
 ML was supported by the NWO Spinoza Prize (PI M.B.M. van der Klis).
-AT acknowledges support from Northwestern University.
-This work was supported in part by NSF grants AST 13-33612, AST 1715054, Chandra theory grant TM7-18006X from the Smithsonian Institution, and a Simons Investigator award from the Simons Foundation (EQ).
+This work was supported in part by NSF grant AST-1815304 and NASA grant 80NSSC18K0565 (AT), NSF grants AST 13-33612, AST 1715054, Chandra theory grant TM7-18006X from the Smithsonian Institution, and a Simons Investigator award from the Simons Foundation (EQ).